 - Steam Heliex

-Organic Rankine Cycle (ORC) uses a fairly standard biomass boiler to heat a thermal oil, and is therefore cheaper than steam generating.
-It uses a similar process to a refrigeration cycle, causing the thermal oil to boil and turn into a gas to drive a turbine, which creates power, then when the gas cools it turns back into a liquid again to be re-heated.
-Once the process has used the heat it needs to generate power, the water then is circulated around your heating system and back to the boiler.
+Organic Rankine Cycle (ORC) uses a fairly standard biomass boiler to heat a thermal oil.
+Therefore cheaper than steam generating.
+It uses a similar process to a refrigeration cycle, causing the thermal oil to boil and turn into a gas to drive a turbine.
+This creates power, then when the gas cools it turns back into a liquid again to be re-heated.
+Once the process has used the heat it needs to generate power.
+The water then circulates around your heating system and back to the boiler.
 View ORC boilers…

 A gasification type is renewable and, in simple terms, cooks wood to release wood gas, which is then captured and fed into an internal combustion engine (modified petrol engine like you find in a car) which drives a generator.
 The cooling water of the engine and exhaust provides the heat you need, and the generator the power.
 The drawbacks are that they are temperamental, very fussy about the fuel quality and moisture content and the gas they produce is very dirty when compared with other sources of gas.
 This leads to the engine needing a lot of attention, such as filters changed every few days, engine oil change every week or so, and an engine overhaul once a year, not to mention engine replacement every four years or so.
 Imagine running your car engine night and day at 6,000 rpm for 8,000 hours straight for 333 days of the year.
 Does that sound like it would be trouble free?